MooersLab/configorg/README.md

 Just list `jupyter` last in the list of org-babel languages.
 Use `jupyter` for the language in the code block header and then select the appropriate Jupyter kernel to select the language that you want to use.

-Emacs was designed to be a software toolkit for building extensions to the base text editor.
-These applications are written in with Emacs Lisp or elisp.
-ELisp is a variant of LISP, which stands for list processing.
-Elips descended from MacLisp (no relation to Mac computers) in the 1970s and emerged at about the same time as common lisp.
-Elisp has been costumized for programming text editors like Emacs.
-Most of the the Emacs code base is written in elisp with a small percentage written in C for speed.
-The elisp compiler cannot handle parallel processing, so elisp is not suitable as a moden multipurpose programming language.
-However, the core Emacs developer and package developers have extensively optimized the performance of elisp.
-Although you can run small programs written in elisp outside of Emacs, you may be better off using Common Lisp or Clojure for general programming.

 ![Figure 1](https://github.com/MooersLab/configorg/blob/main/emacs-learning-curve.jpg)